CERT-Polska/karton/README.md

 ## Karton systems

-Since some Karton systems are universal and will be useful to anyone running their own Karton deployments, we've decided to open-source some of our repositories to the community.
+Some Karton systems are universal and useful to everyone.
+We decided to share them with the community.

 #### [karton](https://github.com/CERT-Polska/karton)
-This repository, contains `karton.system` service that acts as the main service responsible for dispatching tasks within the system and `karton.core` module that is used as the python library.
+This repository.
+It contains the `karton.system` service - main service, responsible for dispatching tasks within the system.
+It also contains the `karton.core` module, that is used as a library by other systems.

 #### [karton-dashboard](https://github.com/CERT-Polska/karton-dashboard)
-A small Flask application that allows for task and queue introspection.
+A small Flask dashboard for task and queue management and monitoring.

 #### [karton-classifier](https://github.com/CERT-Polska/karton-classifier)
-Our main karton "router", it classifies unknown samples/files and produces various task types depending on the matched format.
+The "router".
+It recognises samples/files and produces various task types depending on the file format.
+Thanks to this, other systems may only listen for tasks with a specific format (for example, only `zip` archives).

 #### [karton-archive-extractor](https://github.com/CERT-Polska/karton-archive-extractor)
-Generic archive unpacker that uses [sflock](https://github.com/hatching/sflock) internally.
+Generic archive unpacker.
+Archives uploaded into the system will be extracted, and every file will be processed individually.

 #### [karton-config-extractor](https://github.com/CERT-Polska/karton-config-extractor)
-Malware configuration extractor that tries to extract various embedded information from malware samples and analyses.
+Malware extractor.
+It uses Yara rules and Python modules to extract static configuration from malware samples and analyses.
+It's a fishing rod, not a fish - we don't share the modules themselves.
+But it's easy to write your own!

 #### [karton-mwdb-reporter](https://github.com/CERT-Polska/karton-mwdb-reporter)
-Analysis artifact reporter that submits all samples, tags, comments and relations between them to [MWDB](https://github.com/CERT-Polska/mwdb-core).
+A very important part of the pipeline.
+Reporter submits all files, tags, comments and other intel produced during the analysis to [MWDB](https://github.com/CERT-Polska/mwdb-core).
+If you don't use MWDB yet or just prefer other backends, it's easy to write your own reporter.

 #### [karton-yaramatcher](https://github.com/CERT-Polska/karton-yaramatcher)
-YARA classifier that spawns new tasks containing information about matched yara rules (rules not included ;)
+Automatically runs Yara rules on all files in the pipeline, and tags samples appropriately.
+Rules not included ;).

 #### [karton-asciimagic](https://github.com/CERT-Polska/karton-asciimagic)
-Karton system that tries to extract executables (and other files) from various encodings like `hex`, `base64`, etc.
+Karton system that decodes files encoded with common methods, like `hex`, `base64`, etc. (You wouldn't believe how common it is).

 #### [karton-autoit-ripper](https://github.com/CERT-Polska/karton-autoit-ripper)
-A small wrapper around [AutoIt-Ripper](https://github.com/nazywam/AutoIt-Ripper) that tries to extract embedded AutoIt scripts and resources from incoming executables.
+A small wrapper around [AutoIt-Ripper](https://github.com/nazywam/AutoIt-Ripper) that extracts embedded AutoIt scripts and resources from compiled AutoIt executables.

 Coming soon:

 #### karton-drakvuf
-Malware sample processor that uploads incoming samples to [drakvuf-sandbox](https://github.com/CERT-Polska/drakvuf-sandbox) for analysis.
+Uploads incoming samples to [drakvuf-sandbox](https://github.com/CERT-Polska/drakvuf-sandbox) for dynamic analysis.

 #### karton-misp-pusher
-A reporter that converts the artifacts to a MISP format and submits them as events.
+A reporter, that submits observed events to MISP.

-Here is an example of how these systems could be linked together to create a basic malware analysis pipeline.
+This is how these systems can be used to form a basic malware analysis pipeline:
 [![](img/karton-systems.svg)](img/karton-systems.svg?raw=true)

 ![Co-financed by the Connecting Europe Facility by of the European Union](https://www.cert.pl/wp-content/uploads/2019/02/en_horizontal_cef_logo-1.png)